osamaalariky/OSMovie/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# OSMovie App

+OSMovie is a mobile application developed using React Native and TypeScript, designed to interact with The Movie Database (TMDB) API.
+The app allows users to explore trending movies, manage personal watchlists, and interact with movie details including posting and deleting ratings.

+## Features

+- **Login**: Users can log in using credentials registered on www.themoviedb.org.
+- **Dashboard**: Displays a list of trending movies, which updates regularly based on TMDB data.
+- **Search Functionality**: Allows users to search for movies by title within TMDB's extensive database.
+- **Movie Details and Ratings**:
+  - View detailed information about each movie including descriptions, release dates, and user ratings.
+  - Post new ratings for movies.
+  - Delete existing ratings.
+- **Watchlist**:
+  - Add movies to a personal watchlist.
+  - View a list of movies in the watchlist.
+- **Profile**:
+  - Display user profile information.
+  - Logout functionality to securely exit the app.

+## Technologies Used

+- **React Native**: Used for building the mobile application, providing a native feel with cross-platform capabilities.
+- **TypeScript**: Enhances development experience with static type definitions.
+- **Context API**: Manages the global state of user authentication and session management.
+- **React Navigation**: Handles navigation between different screens and states within the app.
+- **AsyncStorage**: Used for storing user preferences and session data locally.
+- **ApiSauce**: Simplifies Axios communication with TMDB API for fetching and sending data.
+- **Iconsax**: Provides icons used throughout the user interface for visual enhancements.

+## Setup and Running the Project

+1. **Clone the repository**:
+2. **Install dependencies**:
+   by running `npm install` or `yarn install` in your terminal.

+## Additional Notes

+- Ensure you have a valid API key from TMDB to interact with the database.

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.